ulvus/3bi-hack/README.md

 Hack meaning a good solution or piece of advice

-Hacking meaning desing and coding
+Hacking meaning design and coding